ARM-software/psa-arch-tests/secure-debug/README.md

                                     "MinGW Makefiles" - to generate Makefiles for cmd.exe on Windows
         - <target-name>             target to build, as created in the platform/hosts directory
         - <suite-selection>         ADAC              - specify the ADAC suite
-        - <link-layer>              link layer for the host platform, optional for emulation target
+        - <link-layer>              "memw_pyocd"      - link layer protocol used by host, more options can be specified if supported by host platform

 	To build project
 	   cmake --build .